 There are a lot of options on the IT&C market when you are looking for a dev team to help you create something like a webpage or an Android and iOS mobile app.
 Nowadays, anybody can learn a programming language on their own, like Java, Python, and PHP from books and online resources.
 However, before choosing your team you need to ask yourself if they will be able to deliver in time.
-In addition to the question of delivery time you also need to ask yourself if the final product will be optimal from a performance point of view and maybe even more importantly you need to ask if cyber-security concerns are being taken into account during project development.
+In addition to the question of the delivery time you also need to ask yourself if the final product will be optimal from a performance point of view and maybe even more importantly you need to ask if cyber-security concerns are being taken into account during project development.

 Deliver Quickly but with Quality

-A self-taught and/or freelance team may have the coding skills necessary to complete a project from functional point of view, but that does not mean that they will be able to deliver a product on time, within customer expectations and with an assured level of quality.
+A self-taught and/or freelance team may have the coding skills necessary to complete a project from a functional point of view, but that does not mean that they will be able to deliver a product on time, within customer expectations and with an assured level of quality.
 An experienced team with proven IT skills organized by a Scrum Master, Product Owner, and Project Director, will turn out better results than a hastily assembled dev team made up of whatever profiles were available in your area at the time of recruitment.
 Although programming languages can be learned relatively quickly, it takes time to develop the insight necessary to build products not just quickly but successfully.

 This being said, we obviously aren’t discouraging young people from pursuing a career in programming and everyone needs to get their start somewhere, but it is important to realize that an experienced software development team, following a quality-certified process, is more suitable for industry projects.
-The pizza and cola programming environment is fun, but when clear expectations are defined, in terms of dead-line and budget, more attention is expected in order to ensure a stable, performant and secured product on the market, on the previewed date.
+The pizza and cola programming environment is fun, but when clear expectations are defined, in terms of deadline and budget, more attention is expected in order to ensure a stable, performant and secure product on the market, on the previewed date.

 The Scrum Approach